 3. Ask God to open doors for your church to minister to refugees and immigrants in your community.

-This article was adapted from the Counter Culture Scripture and Prayer Guide, a supplement to David Platt’s book Counter Culture.
+We adapted this article from the Counter Culture Scripture and Prayer Guide, a supplement to David Platt’s book Counter Culture.